 Tahquitz Falls (pronounced "TAH-kitz" and not "tah-KITZ") was one of the more spectacular desert waterfalls we've ever experienced.
-Typically, we avoid driving way out to the deserts for waterfalls, especially when we perceive them to be not worth the trouble, especially if we felt they wouldn't flow.
-But after our most recent experience with this roughly 50 or 60ft waterfall, we're seriously reconsidering those thoughts and perceptions!
-Indeed, this experience kind of opened our minds up to the possibility of experiencing more waterfalls this far east of the Los Angeles basin.
+Typically, we avoid driving way out to the deserts for waterfalls, especially when we perceive them to be not worth the trouble, particularly if we felt they wouldn't flow.
+But after our recent experiences with this roughly 50 or 60ft waterfall, we're seriously reconsidering those thoughts and perceptions!
+Indeed, this place really opened our minds up to the possibility of experiencing more waterfalls in the deserts this far east of the Los Angeles basin.

 Even though the loop could be done in less than an hour, we very easily could've consumed the better part of a half-day checking out these various spots.
-We ended up spending about 90 minutes on the trail, including all the stops and picture taking.
+We ended up spending about 90-120 minutes on the trail, including all the stops and picture taking.

 Once we were at Tahquitz Falls, there was what I called the common viewing area, which was basically an open patch of land at the edge of the waterfall's plunge pool.
 This was where most of the visitors could crowd in, have a picnic, and get an angled view of the falls wedged between a crevice before crashing onto a boulder at its base.
 Some people also braved the icy cold waters of Tahquitz Creek, which was sourced from the melting snow of the San Jacinto Mountains overlooking this sacred canyon.

 I actually thought the rock hopping part was a rock bridge before it became partially submerged due to the high water.
 Indeed, the loop trail continued beyond the stream crossing and continued following Tahquitz Creek's flow downstream on its "lower" side.
-It was during this stretch that it seemed the more sparsely spaced steps were higher (maybe that was what the visitor center warned us about regarding the 12" to 18" steps).
+It was during this stretch that it seemed the more sparsely spaced steps were taller (maybe that was what the visitor center warned us about regarding the 12" to 18" steps).

 This stretch also passed by a USGS gauging station followed by a pair of attractive small cascades as well as an old irrigation ditch.
 After a brief interlude where the loop trail merged, it split once again as it made its final descent back towards the visitor center.
 Since we were following this trail clockwise, we were able to get nice views of downtown Palm Springs from this part of the trail.